AndrewJBateman/angular-material-api/README.md

 # Angular Material Api

-* Angular app to display crypto currency information from a REST API using Angular Material
+* Angular Progressive Web App (PWA) to display crypto currency information from a REST API using Angular Material
 * **Note:** to open web links in a new window use: _ctrl+click on link_

 ![GitHub repo size](https://img.shields.io/github/repo-size/AndrewJBateman/angular-material-api?style=plastic)